-Mailfence offers a secure and private email-suite.
-All user accounts are protected through standard security and privacy measures.
-A high-level security analysis can be found in this blogpost.
-However, as with any other digital system, we are engaged in a race against cyber pirates.
-Unfortunately, the weakest link in the security chain are people.
-We actively encourage our users, to follow good data security and privacy practices.
-This blogpost is another step in that direction.
-Below you will find various steps that you can take to harden your Mailfence account and stay on the safe side.
+Mailfence offers a secure and private collaborative suite, and all user accounts are protected through standard security and privacy measures (check our high-level security analysis for more information).
+However, as ever with any other digital system, we are engaged in a race against cyber pirates.
+Unfortunately, the weakest link in the security chain is people.
+That’s why you can take the following steps to harden your Mailfence account and stay on the safe side.

-Do not forget to generate backup codes, which will allow you to regain access to your account in case you lose access to your TOTP app.
-You will find a detailed guide in this blogpost.
+Do not forget to generate backup codes, which allow you to regain access to your account if you lose access to your TOTP app.

 Disable access to services which are not in use

-This will reduce the attack surface of your account by refusing any connection attempt using a service that is disabled.
+This will harden your Mailfence account by reducing its attack surface.
+Consequently, any connection attempt using a service that is disabled will be refused.

-Use service specific passwords to protect your Mailfence account
+Use service specific passwords to strengthen your Mailfence account

 Click on ‘Generate’.